FVUS/wildkatze/_articles/(3) ThirdOrderFlow.md

 #### Taylor-Green

-A simple validation is presented here using Taylor-Green vortices on an unstructured 2D mesh.
+A simple validation is presented here using Taylor-Green vortices on an **unstructured 2D mesh**.
 The analytical solution is given as:
 <br/><br/>
 <p align="center">
   <img width="600" height="128" src="https://live.staticflickr.com/65535/51941496993_41b7703a11_z.jpg">